 Of course, containers are just a tool, and microservice architecture is just a concept.
-So it is entirely possible to build an application which could be described as following a microservices approach without using containers, just as it would be possible to build a much more traditional application inside of a container, which may make sense when you want to take advantage of container orchestration capabilities without re-writing a large, monolithic app.
+It is entirely possible to build an application which could be described as following a microservices approach without using containers, just as it would be possible to build a much more traditional application inside of a container, which may make sense when you want to take advantage of container orchestration capabilities without re-writing a large, monolithic app.

 How do you orchestrate microservices?